↓

 March 12 2017

 Just over two years ago, perhaps closer to three, I started using DuoLingo as a way just to keep my mind occupied with French.
-I have no grand illusions that an app like this will make me “fluent”, and I feel the same way about even the more intensive programs like Rosetta Stone.… Read the rest
+I have no grand illusions that an app like this will make me “fluent”, and I feel the same way about even the more intensive programs like Rosetta Stone.
+I think they are good, but the only real way to learn a language is to use it in your daily life.
+Telling stories that are relevant to you, figuring out how to say something the way YOU would, not the way Jean-Pierre would if he was renting a car in Paris.

 Posted in HR Guide | Tagged Canada, French, lessons, public service, review, test, training | Leave a reply